On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Jump Diffusions

-The novel \textit{Adaptive Unbounded Jump Exact Algorithm} (AUJEA) which we present in \algAUJEA\, is based on the AUEA and a reinterpretation of the UJEA.
-Considering the UJEA, note that if we simulate diffusion sample path skeletons using the AUEA then, as the AUEA satisfies \textbf{P3} directly, we can simulate proposal jump times \textit{afterwards}.
-As such, we only need to simulate the next proposal jump time (as opposed to all of the jump times), which (as argued in Section \ref{s:auea}), provides further information about the sample path.
-In particular, the proposal jump time necessarily lies between two existing skeletal times, $\xi_-\leq\Psi\leq\xi_+$, so the layer information for that interval, $R^{[\xi_-,\xi_+]}_X$ can be updated with layer information for each sub-interval $R^{[\xi_-,\Psi]}_X$ and $R^{[\Psi,\xi_+]}_X$ (the mechanism is detailed in Section \ref{s:lbb}).
+The novel Adaptive Unbounded Jump Exact Algorithm (AUJEA) which we present in Algorithm~\ref{algaujea} is based on the Adaptive Unbounded Exact Algorithm (AUEA) and a reinterpretation of the Unbounded Jump Exact Algorithm (UJEA).
+Considering the UJEA, note that if we simulate diffusion sample path skeletons using the AUEA then, as the AUEA satisfies Principle~\ref{prinrest} directly, we

+can simulate proposal jump times after proposing and accepting a diffusion sample path as opposed to simulating the proposal times in conjunction with the sample path (see Algorithm~\ref{algujea} Step~1(d)ii).
+As such, we only need to simulate the next proposal jump time (as opposed to all of the jump times), which (as argued in Section~\ref{sauea}), provides further information about the sample path.
+In particular, the proposal jump time necessarily lies between two existing skeletal times, $\xi_-\leq\Psi\leq\xi_+$, so the layer information for that interval, $R^{[\xi_-,\xi_+]}_X$ can be updated with layer information for each sub-interval $R^{[\xi_-,\Psi ]}_X$ and $R^{[\Psi,\xi_+]}_X$ (the mechanism is detailed in Section~\ref{sSLBB}).
 Furthermore, upon accepting a proposal jump time $\Psi$, the sample path skeleton in the sub-interval after $\Psi$ contains no information regarding the skeleton preceding $\Psi$ (so it can be discarded).
-As such, the AUJEA satisfies \textbf{P1--P3} and the skeleton is composed of only the accepted segments of each AUEA skeleton,
+As such, the AUJEA satisfies Principles \ref{prinlayer}, \ref{prinprop} and \ref{prinrest} and the skeleton is composed of only the accepted segments of each AUEA skeleton,